wolvery/coding_python/readme.md

 Some assumptions:
+* It appears that the list may contains any words bigger or smaller than the input.
-* I do not need to check words with length bigger or smaller than the input.
+I do not need to check words which length differs from the input.
+If this occurs frequently, I could use a dictionary of lengths as key and group the words with the same length.
-* The word inside of string_list must match with the quantity of characters.
+* The word inside of string_list must match with the quantity of each characters from input.
 I can reach this with an order at both of them and comparing them afterwards.
+* If multiple find will be executed, it would be interesting to reduce the ordering from the list to happen again.
+A possible solution would perform sort at each element of string_list just once and store it as tuple.
+This will increase the space complexity to 2n.
+N being the length of string_list.

+Test Framework used:
+pytest
+Reasons:
-*
+* Familiarity with it.
+* Capacity to execute unittest as well.
+* Appreciates the fixture and parametrize functionality.